funkyfuture/deck-chores/docs/usage.rst

 .. warning::

     The ``armv7l`` images are currently not available at the registries.
-They can be built on the target platform with ``make build`` from the repository's root folder.
+They can be built on the target platform with ``just build`` from the repository's root folder.

 .. note::